 It also had a small balcony.
 You can actually see the tracks from across it.

 PROS: The building we were on seemed new and it was maintained well.
 We were so glad it had an elevator.
 We never met our host.
-We love the pocket wifi that we can take everywhere and be connected.
+The pocket wifi was really useful and we loved that we can take everywhere and be connected.
 It comes free with the rental.
 We love the area of Hakata station.
 It was really convenient.
 It might have been nice to be around Tenjin too but we were happy with being near Hakata station.
 There are cinemas, shopping complex, lots of restaurant and the Yodabashi shopping center.
 We wanted to explore the area more and eat at the restaurants but we had limited time.
 There’s also a Lawson convenient store near the apartment which is nice.
 If you’re coming from the station, you’ll pass by a seven eleven anyway.

 CONS: We wish it had a weighing scale.
 Haha.
 That’s about it.